yourlabs/facond/docs/tutorial.rst

 What this is
 ------------

-This app first is the implementation of a simple pattern to modify form datastructures based on rules, which have actions, which have conditions.
+This app first is the implementation of a simple pattern to execute Actions on Forms based on Condition execution result.

 It is also an NPM module usable on its own, in order to make a basic reactive
 form: ``npm install django-dynamic-forms``, the name is misleading because the